lomifile/lomifile/README.md

 bacc. ing. telem, developer
 ---------------------------

 I am a full-stack web developer from Croatia.
 I mostly do web development these days but you can catch me doing something else.
-I mostly code in Typescript for most of my job and side projects, but when I need to I can switch to python and C/C++.
+I mostly code in Typescript for most of my job and side projects, but when I need to I can switch to Go.

 *   🌍  I'm based in Croatia
 *   ✉️  You can contact me at [fivanusec](mailto:fivanusec)